How To Build a DIY Mud Kitchen Using Wood Pallets (The $15 Build)

 MATERIALS

-Total budget was $15.38 for sandpaper and a nail punch set.
-The nail punch helps remove the bits of nails from the pallets after you slice through them (see below).
+I had most of the tools, so my total budget was $15.38 for sandpaper and the nail punch set.
+The nail punch helps remove bits of nails from the pallets after you slice through them (see below).
 Pallets were free from our friends at Potter’s Craft Cider (ask around, many businesses have piles they're itching to give away).

 Note that some pallets are treated with toxic chemicals (an "MB" marking means methyl bromide) so look for an IPCC symbol or the letters "HT" (heat treated) which are safer to use.
 Here’s a good site to help decipher pallet markings, but if you don’t see any markings or stamps it may not be safe to use, especially for a craft project intended to be used by kids.